CloudLabsAI-Azure/apim-lab/apim-lab/7-security/security-7-3-managed-identities.md

 - In **Review + Create** tab click on **Create**.

-- Next, add a [secret](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal#add-a-secret-to-key-vault) to the Key Vault instance
+- Next, add a [secret](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal#add-a-secret-to-key-vault) to the Key Vault instance and Click on **Create**.
   - Name:`favoritePerson`
   - Secret value: `3`